top of page

 4. How long will I need to stay in Vellore to get the ICD done?

-Once you have the date of the procedure fixed, you will need to plan for a 4 day stay in Vellore which will include a 3-day hospital stay to get the ICD done.
+Once you have the date of the procedure fixed, you will need to plan for a 4-day stay in Vellore which will include a 3-day hospital stay to get the ICD done.

-5. What are the types of ICD?
+5. What are the types of ICDs?

 ICD can be a single or double chamber.
-They may or may not be MRI compatible.
+They may or may not be MRI-compatible.
 The details of their functions will be explained to you by a doctor.

-6. Is a double chamber ICD better than a single chamber?
+6. Is a double-chamber ICD better than a single chamber?

 7. Would it hurt me when I undergo the procedure of having an ICD implanted?